|

 by the American Army.
 The 22nd settled down to garrison New York City, while Howe continued on to push General Washington

 finally all the way out of New York and into New Jersey.
-On September, 20th, around midnight, a large part of New York

 City was set on fire and the Regiment was hastily called from their camp outside the city and sent in to help battle the blaze.